wyukawa/rb_jstat2gf/README.md

-# RbJstat2gf
+# rb_jstat2gf

-TODO: Write a gem description
+It is a Ruby clone of jstat2gf(https://github.com/kazeburo/jstat2gf)

 ## Installation